-Section 1.10.1 through Section 1.10.4 describe ways in which applications, Oracle development tools, and third-party development tools can access multimedia data stored in the database using interMedia object types.
+The following subsections describe ways in which applications, Oracle development tools, and third-party development tools can access multimedia data stored in the database using interMedia object types.

-1.10.1 Oracle interMedia Java Classes
+1.9.1 Oracle interMedia Java Classes

 Oracle interMedia Java Classes enables Java applications on any tier (client, application server, or database) to manipulate and modify audio, image, and video data, or heterogeneous media data stored in a database.
 Oracle interMedia Java Classes makes it possible for Java database connectivity (JDBC) result sets to include both traditional relational data and interMedia media objects.
 This support enables applications to easily select and operate on a result set that contains sets of interMedia columns plus other relational data.
 These classes also enable access to object attributes and invocation of object methods.
-See Oracle interMedia Java Classes Reference for more information.
+See Oracle interMedia Java Classes API Reference and Oracle interMedia Java Classes for Servlets and JSP API Reference for more information.

-1.10.2 Streaming Content from Oracle Database
+1.9.2 Streaming Content from Oracle Database

-You can stream content stored in a database using an interMedia plug-in that supports a third-party streaming server, and deliver this content for play on a client that uses the browser-supported streaming player.
+You can stream audio and video content stored in Oracle Database using an interMedia plug-in that supports a third-party streaming server, and deliver this content for play on a client that uses the browser-supported streaming player.

-Oracle interMedia Plug-in for RealNetworks Servers
+Oracle interMedia Plug-in for RealNetworks Streaming Servers